duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Introduce ethics and explain why it is significant.

 When there is a difficult situation, there is not always a single correct decision.
-Ethics takes into consideration different moral principles that humans have.
-Going to add more here.
+Ethics is based on different moral principles and values that we have.

 Ethics is extremely important and it affects our decisions, and shows the uniqueness of a person's thoughts to another.